cositools/cosi-data-challenges/README.md

   <summary>Dark Matter</summary>

 ## Dark Matter Data Challenges

+While the main science goals for COSI are not directly related to dark matter, there is no doubt that COSI’s unique energy range will bring compelling new observations.
+We start exploring COSI’s dark matter science capabilities in DC3.

 The tools needed to complete these challenges are demonstrated in the [511 imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/511keV/ScAttBinning) and [511 spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/extended_source_fit) notebooks.

+### DC3 Goals:
+- Image the two photon (gg) spatial distribution (either NFW or Burkert models)
+- Fit for the spectra of the gg or eeg annihilation model
+- Confirm that COSI is sensitive to the different spatial distribution modeled in the Burkert and NFW profile, for either the gg or eeg model
+- Estimate COSI’s sensitivity to annihilating WIMPs

 **Data Files:** <br />
 eeg_Bur_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />
 eeg_NFW_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />